dxhub-apps/lexyhub/docs/environment-setup.md

 responses—missing values surface as `503` errors rather than synthetic fallbacks.
 Optional trend provider keys remain best-effort; without them the radar returns empty datasets.

+### Authentication Flow
+- LexyHub now uses Supabase Auth for end-user login.
+Users authenticate through `/login`, which exchanges sessions via `/api/auth/[...supabase]`.
+- Sessions persist via cookies managed by the Supabase helper middleware (`src/middleware.ts`); tokens refresh automatically.
+- The protected app group (`src/app/(app)`) checks for a valid session on every request and redirects unauthenticated visitors back to the login screen.
+- After the first successful login, the backend ensures a corresponding `user_profiles` record exists with the `admin` plan and an effectively unlimited AI usage quota so administrators avoid throttling.
+Update `src/lib/auth/ensure-profile.ts` if a different onboarding plan is required.

 > **Keyword tier column compatibility**
 >
 > Some Supabase environments store `public.keywords.tier` as a `text` column while others migrated to `smallint`.
 The API now